orijtech/sigchanyzer/README.md

 ![Build status](https://github.com/orijtech/signalchan/workflows/Go/badge.svg?branch=master)

-Package signalchan defines an [Analyzer](analyzer_link) that checks usage of unbuffer os.Signal channel, which can be at risk of missing the signal.
+Package signalchan defines an [Analyzer](analyzer_link) that checks usage of unbuffered os.Signal channel, which can be at risk of missing the signal.

 ## Installation